PawelLipski/-git-machete-blog-2/blog-2.md

 Since v2.0 the tool has had the ability to infer the upstream for a given branch X.
 I won't delve into the details of the algorithm, but in general the heuristic takes into account reflogs of all local branches, specifically the reflog of X itself.
 Intuitively, the older parts of X reflog are considered more relevant for inference of the parent since they're closer to the moment when X was created.
-In a way, this is a similar approach to how the fork point (covered in more detail in the first part of the series) is inferred.
+In a way, this is a similar approach to how the fork point (covered in more detail in the first part of the series) is determined.

 Back to `drop-constraint`... the easiest way to trigger upstream inference is to check out the branch in question and run `git machete show up`: